carpentries-incubator/lesson-gpu-programming/_episodes/07-shared_memory_and_synchronization.md

 The code is now correct, although it is still not very useful.
 We are definitely using shared memory, and we are using it the correct way, but there is no performance gain we achieved by doing so.
-In practice, we are making our code slower, not faster, because shared memory is slower than registers.
+Actually, we are making our code slower, not faster, because shared memory is slower than registers.

 Let us, therefore, work on an example where using shared memory is actually useful.
 We start again with some Python code.